-In Fig. 10 we see Kelvin's tide-predicting machine.
-This machine was designed by William Thomson (Lord Kelvin) in 1876.
-This machine combined ten tidal components.
-It could trace the heights of the tides for one year in about four hours.
-[Image Attribution: William M. Connolley at the English language Wikipedia]
+In Figure 10 we see Kelvin's tide-predicting machine.
+This machine was designed by William Thomson (Lord Kelvin) in 1876 and combined ten tidal components.
+It could trace the heights of the tides for 1 year in about 4 hours.

-"Outside are playing fields, houses, mountains and lakes, for it was thought that those who compute the weather should breathe of it freely."
+Outside are playing fields, houses, mountains and lakes, for it was thought that those who compute the weather should breathe of it freely.